 British citizens who live and/or work in EU countries can take a leaf out of the FS company book.
 The principles of effective financial planning apply equally to individuals as well as to global companies.

 Many UK expats are reviewing their status as a result of Brexit and EU residency changes.
 This is particularly the case for those whose residential status has been a ‘grey area’ in the past.
-Being an EU citizen has very different residence and tax implications than being treated as a ‘third-country national’.
+Being an EU citizen has different residence and tax implications than being treated as a ‘third-country national’.
 In the past, many EU countries have been fairly relaxed about the rules regarding the length of time someone spends in their country as long as they are not a burden to the state and can look after themselves financially.
 Spain, for example, has a high concentration of the wealthiest of taxpayers, such as professional footballers and pop stars.

 There has been a recent movement within the EU to allow UK expats ‘EU citizenship’ if they fulfil residency requirements.
-If this happens, much of the uncertainty which has caused so much anxiety will be removed, and life will return to some sort of normality.
+If this happens, much of the uncertainty which has caused so much anxiety will be removed, and life will return to some normality.

 These changes mean that people who prefer to spend more of the year in their EU home will either have to become resident there or accept the 90-day rule.
 Avoiding scrutiny is becoming more difficult as tax authorities develop greater technological solutions for tracking people and financial institutions share information across borders under the Common Reporting Standard.
 Our physical and financial footprint is more visible than ever before.